Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Camouflaged Instance Dataset

-We asked ten annotators to differentiate camouflaged instances and annotate these instances in all images individually using a custom-designed interactive segmentation tool.
-On average, each person takes 5-20 minutes to annotate one image depending on its complexity.
-The annotation stage spanned about two months.
-The outcome of this process is the binary mask and its hierarchical categories for each instance (cf. Fig.~\ref{fig:examples}).
+We asked ten annotators to identify the camouflaged instances in each image and annotate them using a custom-designed interactive segmentation tool.
+It took each annotator 5–20 minutes to annotate an image depending on its complexity.
+The annotation stage thus spanned a few months.
+The outcome of this process was a binary mask for each image and the hierarchical category for each instance (see Figure~\ref{fig:examples}).